 Making New Laws - The judiciary may establish new laws by virtue of its position as the interpreter of the Constitution and existing laws.
 This is achieved by setting precedents and then, in later cases, observing those precedents.
 There is also the authority of the courts to overrule precedents that could breach the Constitution.

-Deciding on constitutional issues - The Supreme Court typically addresses constitutional questions.
+Deciding on Constitutional Issues - The Supreme Court typically addresses constitutional questions.
 This can involve disputes in the Constitution between States or between the State and the Union.
-When such cases are brought before the Supreme Court, it determines how to interpret the Constitution with respect to the conflict.
+When such cases are brought before the Supreme Court, it determines how to interpret the Constitution concerning the conflict.

 Advising - There are occasions when the executive or the legislature turns to the judiciary to make constitutional points clear.
 The judiciary serves as a consultative body in such cases.